 But that idea would soon blossom into something bigger, setting a gold standard and influencing theme parks across the country.

-“It was a real exciting time in my life and it was a real exciting time in Cincinnati,” said Dennis Speigel, assistant general manager of Kings Island when it opened its gates on April 29, 1972.
+“It was a real exciting time in my life and it was a real exciting time in Cincinnati,” said Dennis Speigel, assistant general manager of Kings Island when it opened its gates in 1972.

 Originally opened at Kings Island in April 1999, Invertigo (the blue coaster in the far left) was called Face/Off.
 It didn't get its current name until 2008.
 The multicolored tower is Drop Tower, which opened at the park in 1999.
 It drops 246 feet and hits 67 mph.
 The Bat (the orange coaster) was formerly called Flight Deck and Top Gun.
 It is a suspended roller coaster built in 1993.
 The purple coaster on the right is Banshee, Kings Island's newest ride.
 It opened April 18, 2014.